 6. Business Credit Score

-The information in your business credit report will be used by each business credit agency to issue your business a score.
+Knowing how to check your business credit is essential as the information in your business credit report will be used by each business credit agency to issue your business a score.
 This score predicts your payment behavior.
 Essentially, business scores typically range from 0-100.
 However, what counts as a good score is highly dependent on the credit ranges each bureau uses.

 Check Your Credit Report Before Applying for Fast Business Loans